aptos-foundation/AIPs/aips/aip-64.md

 ## Impact

-This AIP will benefit blockchain-core developers by providing them the flexibility to enhance the blockchain system with new varieties of validator transactions.
-Additionally, it may influence downstream infrastructure elements, like Indexers and SDKs, necessitating potential adjustments to maintain compatibility.

-`ValidatorTransaction` needsd to be a new transaction type.
-Downstream consumers (e.g., indexers, explorers, SDKs) may be broken if they do not handle unknown transaction types properly.
+The new transaction type may break downstream consumers (e.g., indexers, explorers, SDKs) if they do not handle unknown transaction types properly.

 ## Alternative solutions